HLTWHS005

 Students who successfully complete their ‘Conduct Manual Tasks Safely HLTWHS005’ course and are marked competent will receive a certificate in:

-Two minute walk from Oakleigh station.
+Close walk from both Oakleigh and Essendon station.
 Plenty of parking spots available.

 Online pre-course work duration: 2-3 hours.